Skip to main content

 What Is Voyeurism?

-• Other circumstances indicating the act was for a sexual purpose
+• It was done for a sexual purpose.

 It is also an offence to print, copy, publish, distribute, circulate, sell, advertise, or make available voyeuristic recordings when you know they were obtained illegally.
 "Recording" includes photographs, film, or video captured by any means.